What happens if my partner breaks a condition?

 If your partner returns home, they might be breaking one of their conditions.
 This could also put you and your children in danger.

 You might feel pressured to take your partner back.
 For example, you might be afraid to go against your partner’s wishes.
-They might promise to give you decision-making responsibility for the children if you tell the police that you do not want a no contact condition.
-Your family or your partner’s family might be pressuring you to take them back.
-Or you might want them to return home.
-These situations can be complicated.
+Or, they might promise to give you decision-making responsibility for the children.

 If you are thinking of letting your partner come home, you should talk to a Victim/Witness Assistance Program worker or a lawyer as soon as possible.
 See Will someone help me if my partner is charged?
-If a Children’s Aid Society worker knows that your partner is back home against the court’s orders, the worker may be more concerned about your children’s safety.

 Previous page Next page